Anastasio Somoza Debayle: Presidency

 Anastasio Somoza and his son were both part owners of Plasmaferesis.
 The company collected blood plasma from up to 1,000 of Nicaragua's poorest persons every day for sale in the United States and Europe.
-According to El Diario Nuevo and La Prensa, "Every morning the homeless, drunks, and poor people went to sell half a liter of blood for 35 (Nicaraguan) cordobas.
+According to El Diario Nuevo and La Prensa, "Every morning the homeless, drunks, and poor people went to sell half a liter of blood for 35 (Nicaraguan) cordobas".

 On 23 December 1972, an earthquake struck the nation's capital, Managua, killing about 5,000 people and virtually destroying the city.
 The government declared martial law, and Somoza took over de jure as well as de facto control of the country as head of the National Emergency Committee.
 He reportedly embezzled a large amount of money from funds sent to Nicaragua from around the world to help rebuild Managua.
-These reports were debunked by the U.S. House subcommittee on International Development March 9, 1978, stating "Since the 1972 earthquake, 28 major audits, two separate congressional staff surveys, and a General Accounting Office report on reconstruction activities have been completed.
-We are pleased to note that no diversion or misuse of official U.S. assistance has been revealed by these reports."

 Some parts of Managua have yet to be rebuilt or restored, including the National Cathedral.

 Somoza also allegedly exported freshly imported emergency blood plasma abroad at the time of the earthquake, when most medical supplies in Nicaragua were desperately in short supply.

 Somoza was re-elected president in the 1974 election.
 By this time, the Catholic Church had begun to speak out against his government (one of his fiercest critics was Ernesto Cardenal, a leftist Nicaraguan priest who preached liberation theology and was later appointed as the Sandinista government's Minister of Culture).
 By the late 1970s, human rights groups were condemning the record of the Somoza government.
 Support for the Sandinistas was growing inside and outside the country.